 A tan slice or tan square is a super tasty caramel shortbread crumble bar.
 This classic New Zealand treat consists of a caramel filling sandwiched with a delicious simple buttery shortbread.

-A tan slice or tan square is simply a caramel shortbread crumble bar.
-Meaning that caramel filling made with condensed milk is poured over a shortbread base, with additional shortbread crumbled over the top before it is baked.
+A tan slice or tan square is simply a caramel shortbread bar.
+This means that caramel filling made with sweetened condensed milk is poured over a shortbread base, with additional shortbread crumbled over the top before it is baked.

 Some variations I've seen around New Zealand include having chocolate chips sprinkled over the crumbled shortbread.